6. The Postscript

 sarki (x koV) dat."flesh" - As above, their outward physical self, with particular reference to circumcision, ie., the outward marks of Jewishness, "they want to boast about your submission to the Law of Moses."

-de "-" - but, and.
-Here obviously serving as an adversative, we can't boast in circumcision, but can in the cross.
+de "-" - but/and.
+Transitional, indicating a step to a counter point; we can't boast in circumcision, but can in the cross.

 mh genoito (ginomai) aor. opt.
 "May I never" - may it not be.
 The optative mood, virtually a weakened subjunctive, is used by Paul, with a negation, to express a strongly negated desire, often as an exclamation, and here integrated into the sentence; "God forbid that I should boast", Barclay.

 kaucasqai (kaucaomai) pres. inf. "boast" - to boast.
 Variant has the accusative + infinitive construction me kaucasqai.
 It may introduce an object clause / dependent statement of perception expressing what is not wished, "but for me, perish the thought that I should boast", Berkeley, but at the same time it can be taken as the subject of the verb "to become."
 Here the word is used positively, not negatively as in v13.
-Present tense implies ongoing boasting, or better, "confidence".
+The present tense implies ongoing boasting, or better, "confidence".
 The Judaizers boast that they keep the regulations of the law, (although, as Paul has shown, they may keep the outward regulations, but they do not keep the substance of the moral law).
 Paul boasts of only one thing, namely, the cross of Christ.
 Paul could well boast of his "righteousness" under the law, even of his missionary service, but his confidence rests on what Christ has done for him, not on what he has done.
 He trusts wholly in the finished work of Christ on the cross.

 ei mh + ind. (var.) "except" - Introducing an exceptive clause expressing a contrast by designating an exception.
 Noted as a rather messy sentence; "God forbid that I should boast about anything or anybody except the cross of our Lord Jesus Christ", Phillips.

 dia + gen. "through" - through, by means of.
 Instrumental, expressing means.